IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `enable-cache` when true, compiles pipeline optimizer with cache enabled at runtime.
 - `enable-inline` if false, compiles pipeline optimizer to run nested pipelines as independent sequence jobs. (default true).
 - `enable-versioning` when true it enables versioning on pipelines.
+- `recursive` when true, it compiles all nested pipelines.
+- `unified` when true, it compiles pipelines to an unified pipeline.
+It does not create job by default.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.